FusionPlmH/sophgo-sg200x-debian/README.md

 ## Image Info
-Logins: root/rv and debian/rv
+Logins: root/debian

-(root login is disabled via SSH, login via debian, and SU to root if needed)

 ### USB Gadget Support
-by default, a rndis interface is started on the USB port, and the IP address is 10.42.0.1 - It also starts a DHCP Server on that interface, so your PC should automatically get an IP address in the 10.42.0.x range
+by default, a rndis interface is started on the USB port, and the IP address is 10.42.0.1 -  so you should set your PC IP address in the 10.42.0.x range

 To Disable the rndis interface, you can run the following command:
 ```